parley-messaging/android-library/README.md

 Parley.configure(this, "appSecret", "uniqueDeviceIdentifier");
 ```

 _When passing the `uniqueDeviceIdentifier` to the configure method, Parley will not store it.
-Client applications are responsible for storing it and providing parley with the same ID in this case._
+Client applications are responsible for storing it and providing Parley with the same ID in this case._

 ### Handling Activity results inside Fragment